PPP Loan Support

 - 501(c)(6) organizations, domestic marketing organizations, and additional covered not-for-profit entities that employ 300 employees or less per physical location.

 ACT EXTENDING THE DEADLINE FOR PPP LOAN APPLICATIONS

 On March 30, 2021, the “PPP Extension Act of 2021” was enacted which extends the deadline to submit PPP loan applications from March 31, 2021 to May 31, 2021.

 At American National Bank, we’ve developed a proprietary forgiveness tool that makes the PPP forgiveness process easier for our clients.
 If your banker hasn’t reached out to you already, please contact them to get the process started today.

-As you move forward through this process, we encourage you to regularly visit the Treasury website regarding PPP and watch this video of American National Bank President, Jason Hansen, as he shares his thoughts on PPP Forgiveness.
+As you move forward through this process, we encourage you to regularly visit the SBA website and U.S. Treasury website, and watch this video of American National Bank President, Jason Hansen, as he shares his thoughts on PPP Forgiveness.

-Below you’ll find links to various other resources on the process and we ask that you read these documents and articles as you work with your banker through the forgiveness process.
+Below you’ll find links to various other resources on the process.
+We ask that you read these documents and articles as you work with your banker through the forgiveness process.

 PPP Forgiveness Process Update (as of 10.08.2020)

 SBA Frequently Asked Questions About the PPP Process (updated regularly)